marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 ### Running only selected steps

-All steps of the ansible build process are "tagged", wich allows you to select to run only certain steps, or skip others.
+All steps of the ansible build process are "tagged", which allows you to select to run only certain steps, or skip others.

 To list all the tags: